Cabbage (band): History

 Prior to forming the band, Martin performed around Greater Manchester as a performance poet.
 Some poems went on to form the basis of Cabbage songs, including Dinnerlady.
 Broadbent was previously the drummer in Where's Strutter? and Brahma-Loka whom Bill Ryder-Jones produced tracks for at Parr Street Studios in Liverpool.
 Guitarist Eoghan Clifford was previously the drummer in Mossley band The Fayre, a one time member of Twisted Wheel with past Bassist Stephen Evans and also worked with local singer-songwriter Danny Mahon.
 Drummer Asa Morley has previously played with Storytellers.
 In 2019, bassist Stephen Evans departed the band and was replaced by Patrick Neville, who also performs with Mossley band 'Yellow Brain'.

 The band released a collection of their early EPs, called Young, Dumb and Full of..., in January 2017.

-The band released their debut album Nihlistic Glamour Shots in April 2018 which charted at No. 21 in the UK Albums Chart.
+The band released their debut album Nihilistic Glamour Shots in April 2018 which charted at No. 21 in the UK Albums Chart.

 It was announced in November 2021 that they would split up at the end of their final tour.